IT008-2025-Nhom20/ImageAutomate/docs/design/GraphRenderPanel.md

 ### 2.1.
 Double Buffering

-To prevent flickering during high-frequency updates (e.g., dragging a node), the panel enables `DoubleBuffered = true`.
+To prevent flickering during high-frequency updates (e.g., dragging a node), the panel enables `DoubleBuffered = true` by default.
 *   **Mechanism:** GDI+ renders to an off-screen bitmap first, then blits the result to the screen in a single operation.

 ### 2.2.
 The Paint Cycle (`OnPaint`)